Where Some Ideas Are Stranger Than Others...

 A HIT, A PALPABLE HIT

 Any attempt to write about Mary Wollstonecraft Shelley's first novel Frankenstein; or the Modern Prometheus (Frankenstein for short), guarantees a better than usual research rabbit hole to fall down.
 This rabbit hole has everything.
 A whole argument about whether the 1818 version of the novel should be favoured over Wollstonecraft Shelley's final 1831 edition that she did not rework again, and which of them is more radical.
-Wildly variant interpretations of what is a remarkably structured frame story with numerous inturning references.
-Flame wars on the question of whether the novel is gothic or science fiction, even long series of blog posts ostensibly about the novel but it seems about every man and what he wrote that Wollstonecraft Shelley knew instead.
-That is just the online part of the rabbit hole, leaving aside the dramatic tie-ins that savvy promoters brought to the stage as soon as the book was out and beginning to make a splash.
+A range of wildly variant interpretations of what is a remarkably structured frame story with numerous inturning references presented in letters.
+Meanwhile online flame wars abound on the question of whether the novel is gothic or science fiction, and even a long series of blog posts ostensibly about the novel but actually about every man and what he wrote that Wollstonecraft Shelley knew instead.
+That is just a part of the online part of the rabbit hole, leaving aside the dramatic tie-ins that savvy promoters brought to the stage as soon as the book was out and beginning to make a splash.
 Wollstonecraft Shelley herself has been the subject of numerous biographies, some of them even actually about her.
 I say this as a fact, not a swipe at the biographers.
 Her social surroundings are unusually interesting and well-documented, with plenty of real-life scandals.
 Biographers can understandably get lost in all that.
 Despite the habit of some instructors to denounce the novel as something of a pot-boiler, for sheer staying power and ability to sustain interest and serious engagement, there is no question that Frankenstein was and is a hit.
 So much so that it has helped ensure the enduring fame of Mary Wollstonecraft Shelley.
 And Wollstonecraft Shelley knew it, knew it well enough to do some tongue-in-cheek storytelling at the start of her own revised edition, adding another layer of fiction, as scholar and biographer Charlotte Gordon observes.

 1920-era german 50 pfennig notes from frankenstein, now Ząbkowice Śląskie in poland.
 Image courtesy of wikimedia commons